deprecated-packages/symplify/packages/Statie/README.md

 ## How to Generate and See the Website?

-1. Prepare content for Statie... .
-Simple 'index.latte' would do for start, but you can also inspire in [tomasvotruba.cz personal website](https://github.com/TomasVotruba/tomasvotruba.cz/tree/master/source).
+1. Prepare content for Statie...
+Simple `index.twig` would do for start, but you can also inspire in [tomasvotruba.cz personal website](https://github.com/TomasVotruba/tomasvotruba.cz/tree/master/source).

 2. Generate static site from `/source` (argument) to `/output` (default value) in HTML: